Finnsheep: Use

-Finnsheep have a similar range of fleece colors to that of Shetland and Icelandic sheep.
-White is genetically dominant and the most common color.
-Black and black piebald (spotted) sheep are also fairly common, while brown, grey and fawn Finnsheep are very scarce in the USA.
-Markings such as white stockings, tail tips, white crown or facial markings including the panda-like eyespot pattern, are common in colored Finnsheep.

-Australian Finns are universally white; the wool has superior length, softness, better radius of curvature and reduced prickle factor.
-In Australia, wool quality and length have improved greatly to the extent that there are now sheep which can be shorn twice per year and whose advantageous wool characteristics have been extensively incorporated into the Merino flock.

-Meat

 Although not a large sheep, Finns produce a lean, succulent meat with a delicate and mild flavor, even as adults.

 Fertility

 Finnsheep mature early and are known for their fertility.
 Rams can be bred at four to eight months of age, and ewes are expected to lamb at twelve months with multiple lambs.
 Although twins and triplets are most common, there have been litters born with as many as seven viable lambs.